Power failure: How a winter storm pushed Texas into crisis

 At one hospital, workers stood outside to collect rainwater.
 Others stood in line at a running tap in a park.
 A mother of three took her children to shelter in a furniture store after she could see her breath forming in the family’s trailer.
 University professors fundraised so their students could afford meals.

-The state’s Republican leadership was blamed for ignoring warnings that winter could wreak the havoc that it did, and for not providing local officials with enough information to protect residents now.
+The state’s Republican leadership was blamed forignoring warningsthat winter could wreak the havoc that it did, and for not providing local officials with enough information to protect residents now.
+A lack of regulations to protect critical infrastructure and failure by officials to take recommended steps to winterize equipment left the nation’s largest energy-producing state unprepared for last week’s weather emergency.

 A week after she warned her county’s nearly 5 million residents about the impending storm, Harris County Judge Lina Hidalgo was sleeping on an air mattress at the county’s emergency operations center.
 Her home was without power for three nights.